madwyn/libpbrpc/README.md

 # libpbrpc
 The aim is to build a minimal protobuf RPC lib using [Google's Protocol Buffers](https://code.google.com/p/protobuf).

+libpbrpc is flexible as it is not bound to the http server, it's a lightweight middleware.

 # Dependencies
 The only dependency is [Protocol Buffers](https://github.com/google/protobuf).